RumblingLump/anxiety/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: So yeah we should go to that party!
+b: So yeah we should go to that party!§
 {{/if}}

 {{if _.parasite}}
-b: Just bring the laptop so we can do work, and not be a society-parasite.
+b: Just bring the laptop so we can do work, and not be a society-parasite.§
 {{/if}}

 {{if _.whitebread}}
-b: Just as long as they don't serve WHITE BREAD
+b: Just as long as they don't serve WHITE BREAD§
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`

 h: GOD.
-If it'll make you shut up, fine.
+If it'll make you shut up, fine.§

-h: I'll say yes.
+h: Jag säger ja.

 {{if _.whalepoop}}
-b: Whale poop, human!
-Whale poop!
+b: Valbajs, människa!
+Valbajs!
 {{/if}}

 `_.partyinvite="yes"`